How to Rent-to-Own a Home With Bad Credit

 Show more

-Dream America has one of the lowest credit score thresholds for rent-to-own homes.
-It also allows a generous debt-to-income ratio of up to 50%, while most mortgage lenders typically ask for less than 36%.
+Dream America has one of the lowest credit score thresholds for rent-to-own homes with a minimum FICO of 500.
+It also allows a generous debt-to-income ratio of up to 50%.
+In comparison, most mortgage lenders typically ask for less than 36%.
+However, remember that you'll also need a household pre-tax income of $4,000 per month, and at least $8,000 in liquid savings to qualify.[3]

 Alternatives for home buying with bad credit